Chimtarga Pass

 Photo via Peremena Mect.

 Maps: The Russians generally use the Fann Mountains map layer created by Slazav, either on paper or electronically.
 But it’s in Russian.
-English speakers should go for the OsmAnd map app on their phone and download Tajikistan for offline use (plus pay for the better version that has topographical lines and regular updates).
-It has the routes and campsites mapped.
-MAPS.me also has the routes and the campsites, but it does not show the passes, nor list their names, and it doesn’t have any usable topographical lines (and it doesn’t clearly differentiate between a bridge and a ford).
-Other map apps are useful, but only if they rely on regularly updated Open Street Map data (OsmAnd is the app for Open Street Maps).
-But note the warning above about the inaccuracy of GPS in the gorges above and below Bolshoi Allo.
+English speakers should go for an OSM-based offline map app on their phone and download Tajikistan for offline use (plus pay for the better version that has topographical lines and regular updates).
+Some maps are not good enough.
+For example, MAPS.me has the routes and the campsites, but it does not show the passes, nor list their names, and it doesn’t have any usable topographical lines (and it doesn’t clearly differentiate between a bridge and a ford).
+Other map apps are useful, but only if they rely on regularly updated Open Street Map data.
+But note the warning above about the inaccuracy of GPS in the gorges above and below Buzurg Alo.

 Pass ratings: If you use the OsmAnd map app or if you are searching online in Russian, you will find ratings in parentheses after the name of the passes.
 In OsmAnd these are still in the Cyrillic alphabet.
 This is from the Soviet/Russian grading system for mountaineering routes.
 From easiest, the rating are: н/к, 1А, 1Б, 2А, 2Б, and upwards.
 Anything from 2 to 6 is absolutely not for a hiker or trekker.
 The easiest rating, н/к, is n/c, or ‘not classifiable‘ as it is too easy for a grade.
 This means that there is a hiking trail through the pass and no obstacles whatsoever.
 Alauddin Pass is an example.
 The next grade up is 1А, and this is a type of pass that offers no worries once the snow is melted.
 There may not be a defined trail, and it may be a little rough/steep.
 But there is no need for ropes, ice axes, crampons, etc. And you won’t need to put your hands on the ground or on rocks.
 Examples of passes like this are Dukdon and Sarimat, technically easy passes elsewhere in the Fann mountains that offer no obstacle to a trekker in good shape.
 Chimtarga is 1Б, and this is at the level where it’s clear that this mountaineering grading system doesn’t work for trekkers anymore.
 A 1Б (1B) pass is, for mountaineers, technically easy.
 But some 1B passes require you to be roped up in a harness with a team and using your crampons and ice axe while going around crevasses and bergschrunds.
 And some 1B passes can be walked through in running shoes (Chimtarga Pass in perfect conditions).
 Some 1B passes are no problem for trekkers, and some are impossible.
 So don’t rely on this rating system (aside from ruling out anything from 2-6).
 Rather, you should consider н/к and 1А passes to be easy once the snow has melted, and a 1Б (1B) pass to require some investigation to determine if a trekker can do it or not, and what equipment they will need.